RicCampos/drakkenheim-campaign-chronicle/README.md

 3. Done!

 You may create separate folders or pages to register what you want (Per example, session notes, features or spells, things you'd like to do, etc...)
-Works with Chronicler.
+Works with Chronicler (https://chronicler.pro/download).
 Other apps such as Obsidian may have formatting problems.

 Pre Campaign I'll update the repo as I read the module;
 Once the campaign starts, I'll make the files available as the party goes along and discovers related things.
 Per example, after hearing about the Church of Saint Vitruvio, the file with what you know about it is added to the repo or modified.